blink-io/sq/sq.md

 ### Handling errors #rowmapper-handling-errors

-If you do any computation in a rowmapper that returns an error, you can panic() with it and the error will be propagated as the error return value of FetchAll/FetchOne/FetchCursor.
-Try not to do anything that returns an error in the rowmapper.
+If you do any computation in a rowMapper that returns an error, you can panic() with it and the error will be propagated as the error return value of FetchAll/FetchOne/FetchCursor.
+Try not to do anything that returns an error in the rowMapper.

 ```go
 func(row *sq.Row) Film {